-Function
+Function Command

-\:XXX:HT
+:XXX:HT

-Parameter
+Parameter Command

-\:XXX.value:HT
+:XXX.value:HT

-- Parameter commands must be followed by an argument. • For example: SVP must have a number (such as 10, 2000, etc.) of the requested voltage. - Any valid command received by the 9910 will create the reply "String received.
+- Parameter commands must be followed by a comma and an argument. • For example: SVP must have a number (such as 10, 2000, etc.), the requested voltage. - Any valid command received by the 9910 will create the reply "String received.
 Wait for execution."
-An invalid command will receive a "?" reply. - For commands starting with S for the word "Set...", a valid command will receive a "done" return message after it is executed successfully.
-An invalid command will receive a "?" return message. - For a command starting with G for the word "Get...", the return message be the value that end user is looking for.
+An invalid command will receive a "?" reply. - For commands starting with S (abbreviation for "Set..."), a valid command will receive a "done" return message after it is executed successfully.
+An invalid command will receive a "?" return message. - For a command starting with G (abbreviation for "Get..."), the return message will be the value • that end user is looking for.
 An invalid command will receive a "?" return message. - Replies from the 9910 end with [CR][LF].
 (Hex [0D][0A], keyboard [CTRL-M][CTRL-J])